Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Sensitivity comparison of different FFWFS

 \subsection{Pyramid class}

 In this section, we study another FFWFS class: the PWFS.
-This class holds on a pyramidal shape of the phase mask, which splits the electromagnetic field in different beams \citep{raga}.
+This class relies on a pyramidal shape of the phase mask, which splits the electromagnetic field into different beams \citep{raga}.
 For the PWFS, the extra optical module called "modulation" presented in the introduction is added.
-We study the impact of the following parameters on sensitivities: (i) the number of faces: it determines the number of pupil images formed on the detector (ii) the angle of the faces: it determines the relative separation between pupil images.
+We study the impact of the following parameters on sensitivities: (i) the number of faces, which determines the number of pupil images that formed on the detector; and (ii) the angle of the faces, which determines the relative separation between pupil images.